silicality/Houses-Price-Predictor/README.md

 Original Repository: https://github.com/Hritik21/House-Price-Predictor

-Original Author: Hritik21

 🙏 Full credit for the original implementation and idea goes to the original creator.

-🎯 Purpose of This Fork
+🎯 Purpose of This project

 The original project provides a basic working model, but it can be significantly improved to better reflect real-world ML workflows.